one-chain-labs/onechain/crates/sui-aws-orchestrator/README.md

 ## Step 4.
 Choose protocol

 There is support to benchmark either Sui or Narwhal only.
-To choose which protocol to benchmark, you can set the `Protocol` & `BenchmarkType` field [here](https://github.com/MystenLabs/sui/blob/main/crates/sui-aws-orchestrator/src/main.rs#L33-L34)
+To choose which protocol to benchmark, you can set the `Protocol` & `BenchmarkType` field [here](https://github.com/one-chain-labs/onechain/blob/main/crates/sui-aws-orchestrator/src/main.rs#L33-L34)

 ```
 // Sui
-use protocol::sui::{SuiBenchmarkType, SuiProtocol};
+use protocol::one::{SuiBenchmarkType, SuiProtocol};
 type Protocol = SuiProtocol;
 type BenchmarkType = SuiBenchmarkType;
 // Narwhal